Connect to Redshift databases from Airplane tasks and runbooks.

 and select the Redshift resource type.
 Enter your connection details in the form:

 Name should be a human-readable name for your resource.
-You'll use this name to later reference

 should be the IP address or DNS name of your database.
 Unless you're connecting to this